 Contact Dermatitis: Contact Dermatitis is an inflammation of the skin due to allergic reaction or caused by direct irritation to the skin.
 Irritant Contact Dermatitis is more common than allergic Contact Dermatitis and may be due to a wide variety of solvents, abrasives, acids and alkalis, and soaps.
 Allergic Contact Dermatitis is most commonly caused by metals (such as nickel jewelry), adhesives, cosmetics, and rubber.
 Symptoms include a burning, itchy, or painful red rash, blisters and hives.
 If due to an allergy, dermatitis may take up to 3 days to develop.

 Keloid: A keloid is a sharply elevated, irregular shaped, progressively enlarging scar, due to excessive collagen formation in the corium during connective tissue repair.
-Susceptibility to keloids is genetic, and particularly common in people of African decent.
+Susceptibility to keloids is genetic.
 Surgical removal is not usually effective because it results in a high rate of recurrence.
 However, intravenous injection of steroids, cryotherapy, and x-ray therapy often are of substantial help.

-Migration: When the piercing moves from its original position; either settles and heals or continues to move and rejects.
+Migration: When the piercing moves from its original position; either settles and heals or continues to move and may lead to rejection.

 Rejection: Piercing migration in which the jewelry is completely pushed out of the body.